Frequently Asked Questions by Educators

 How do I know when I am providing “accommodations” or when I am over accommodating or going too far?

 A basic rule of thumb is that the student should be able to meet the core requirements of the course without adjustment.
 You should not change the curriculum for the course or modify assignments to the degree that they alter the core requirements.
-For example, changing in test formats, giving extended time or advanced notice to a student would not be altering the requirement of learning course material, and therefore are within reason.
+For example, changing an accommodation may be test formats, giving extended time or advanced notice to a student would not be altering the requirement of learning course material, and therefore are within reason.
 If you feel uncomfortable with an accommodation, refer to the accommodation letter and discuss it with the Office of Accessibility.
+It is recommended that you only provide accommodations that are written on the accommodation letter.

 How do I set limits or tell a student they are performing poorly in the class without upsetting the student or violating the law?